Improving supply chain efficiency

 An efficient supply chain is arguably likely to also be considered effective, but the two don’t always come together.
 It’s important, though, that supply chains are both efficient and effective if they are to make the best use of resources, generate cost savings, and minimize delays, while also fulfilling customer expectations.

-There are a number of ways that companies can speed up their supply chain processes, reduce error, drive down costs, free up staff from manual activities, improve communications with suppliers – thereby maximizing the efficiency of the whole supply chain.
-In particular, companies should focus on the following four areas of supply chain optimization:
+There are a number of ways that companies can improve supply chain efficiency, including by speeding up supply chain processes, reducing errors, driving down costs, freeing up staff from manual activities, and improving communication with suppliers.
+In particular, businesses should focus on the following four areas of improving supply chain management to see increases in its efficiency:

 The more automation you can build into your processes, the more efficient those processes will be.
 By automating key processes, companies can free up staff from manual activities and allow them to focus on value-adding tasks.
 Automation can also play an important role in minimizing the risk of error.